-Fig. 2.
+Fig. 3.
 Modern seasonal climatology for South Asia.
 Average precipitation as well as wind direction and intensity for the summer (June-July-August or JJA) and winter (December-January-February or DJF) months are presented in the left and right panels, respectively.
 Note the differences in scales between panels for both rainfall and winds.
 Data used come from the ERA-40 reanalysis dataset (Uppala et al., 2005) for winds (averaged from 1958-2001) and the TRMM dataset (Huffman et al., 2007) for rainfall (averaged from 1998-2014).
 The white box encompasses the upper G-H interfluve.

-1132 Fig. 3.
+1136 Fig. 4.
 Holocene variability in plankton communities as reflected by their sedimentary DNA abundances are also shown.
 Sea level points are from Camoin et al. (2004); SSTs are from

-1133 factor loadings (panels marked a through c) and winter mixing-sensitive % G. falconensis (panel
+1137 factor loadings (panels marked a through c) and winter mixing-sensitive % G. falconensis (panel

-1134 marked d) in core Indus 11C in the NE Arabian Sea.
+1138 marked d) in core Indus 11C in the NE Arabian Sea.
 Relative chlorophyll biosynthesis proteins

-1136 Doose-Rolinski et al. (2001); and G. falconensis census from the NW Arabian Sea is from
+1140 Doose-Rolinski et al. (2001); and G. falconensis census from the NW Arabian Sea is from

-1137 Schulz et al. (2002).
+1141 Schulz et al. (2002).
 Triangles show radiocarbon dates for core Indus 11C.
 The period

-1138 corresponding to the Early Neoglacial Anomalies (ENA) is shaded in red hues.
+1142 corresponding to the Early Neoglacial Anomalies (ENA) is shaded in red hues.

-Fig. 4.
+1144 Fig. 5.
 Northern Hemisphere hydroclimatic conditions since the middle Holocene.
+The period

-The period corresponding to the Early Neoglacial Anomalies (ENA) interval is shaded in red hues.
-From high to low (panels marked a trough i): (a) Greenland dust from non-sea-salt K+ showing the et al., 2012) and (c) negative NAO-indicative floods in S Alps (Wirth et al., 2013); (d) grainsizebased hurricane reconstruction in the N Atlantic (van Hengstum et al., 2016); (e)
+1145 corresponding to the Early Neoglacial Anomalies (ENA) interval is shaded in red hues.
+From et al., 2012) and (c) negative NAO-indicative floods in S Alps (Wirth et al., 2013); (d) grainsizebased hurricane reconstruction in the N Atlantic (van Hengstum et al., 2016); (e)